+ Postponement of Council meetings/activities

-The fishing season re-opened on 15th June.
-Fishing is permitted at the Country Park lake and nearby Wentworth Pond, although current social distancing guidelines must be observed at all times.
+Fishing is currently permitted at the Country Park lake and nearby Wentworth Pond, although current social distancing guidelines must be observed at all times.
 If you wish to purchase a season ticket, please telephone Karen Giddings on 01323 841702 or send an email, leaving your contact details for a callback and to make a payment.
 Please note that, currently, only BACS/electronic transfer payments are being accepted for purchase of the fishing permits.

 Weekly fishing permits can be obtained from MFC Supplies in Station Road (Monday to Saturday, 9am-5.30pm).

-+ Why have we postponed meetings and temporarily cancelled some of our services?
++ Why have we postponed face-to-face meetings and some of our services remain temporarily closed?

 It is our duty as a parish council to look after the health, safety and wellbeing of members, staff and visitors to our office building and community halls, as well as to our public events.

-We are monitoring developments concerning the Coronavirus very closely, in line with guidance from the Government, and the Council made a decision to postpone all meetings where a decision is not needed or can be delayed, including the Annual Town Electors’ Meeting.
+We are monitoring developments concerning the Coronavirus very closely, in line with guidance from the Government, and the Council made a decision to postpone all meetings where staff, members and the public physically attend.

-This is a very challenging time for us all, and we are trying to balance the public’s access to required services and properties with the need to promote public safety by reducing social interaction, which can spread the Coronavirus.
+This is a very challenging time for us all, and we are trying to balance the public’s access to required services and properties with the need to promote public safety and maintain physical distancing guidelines set by the Government.